transcom/mymove-docs/docs/adrs/0078-develop-strategy-for-ensuring-code-test-coverage.md

 ### Scenarios that result in a test coverage decrease
-1. removal of code that is more tested than the total coverage.
-If the total coverage is 77.0% and a block of code that is tested at 100% is deleted, the average coverage goes down.
+1. **Removal of code that is _more_ tested than the total coverage.** If the total coverage is 77.0% and a block of code that is tested at 100% is deleted, the average coverage goes down.
-2. Addition of code that is less tested than the total coverage and should be tested more.
-This is the scenario that we want to address with our code coverage strategy.
+2. **Addition of code that is _less_ tested than the total coverage and _should be tested more_.** This is the scenario that we want to address with our code coverage strategy.
-3. Addition of code that is less tested than the total coverage and doesn't need to be tested more.
-The difference between this scenario and scenario 2 can be subjective, but one can imagine a scenario in which a Go database model is created and doesn't require any tests.
+3. **Addition of code that is _less_ tested than the total coverage and _doesn't need to be tested more_.** The difference between this scenario and scenario 2 can be subjective, but one can imagine a scenario in which a Go database model is created and doesn't require any tests.

 Our current strategy of never allowing the total coverage to decrease attempts to address scenario 2, but it also unfairly flags scenarios 1 and 3.
 We also have the option to manually reset the test coverage floor, but determining whether that is appropriate (i.e. discerning which scenario is applicable to a given PR) can be difficult and time-consuming.
 Furthermore, any combination of the three scenarios can be applicable to a given PR -- it doesn't have to be just one -- which can make it extra difficult to decide whether a coverage decrease is legitimate.